-The requirement on the difference of horizontal winds across the domain is:
+The requirement on the difference of horizontal winds across the domain that corresponds to the above error in vertical velocity can be estimated as follows:

 .

-Assuming a vertical layer of 100 hPa, we get
+Assuming a vertical layer of 100 hPa, we get:

 (5)

 The error bounds of the spatial differences in Equations (3)-(5), corresponding to accuracy requirement of 1 (K/day) and 1 (g/kg/day) in the forcing data, need to be scaled proportionally if the horizontal scale is different from 200 km.
-These magnitudes are comparable to instrument errors (Zhang and Lin 1996), but since they are relative errors, the systematic instrument errors are removed if the same equipment is used across the domain, while the random errors can be suppressed by averaging over vertical levels.
+These magnitudes are comparable to instrument errors (Zhang and Lin 1997), but since they are relative errors across the space, the systematic instrument errors are reduced if the same equipment is used over the domain.
+The the random errors may be suppressed by averaging over vertical levels.
 The more problematic errors are those caused by scale aliasing or sampling bias.
 These errors are often handled by using statistical approaches.
 In ARM, they are additionally dealt with by using known physical constraints.

+Because of the errors in the forcing data, when integrated for multiple days, the temperature and moisture errors in the SCMs can build up, leading to the drift of SCMs into a very different climate regime that is no longer useful as a diagnostic.
+A common practice to remedy the drift is to re-initialize the SCM to conduct short period of integrations and then concatenate them into a multi-day long period.
+Another practice is to weakly apply relaxation terms to the model to observed temperature and humidity, in which case the temperature and water vapor fields are no longer good measures of model performances.

 1.4 Forcing data from field experiments prior to ARM

-In the objective analysis of field experimental data of a sounding array, both the horizontal advective tendencies and the large-scale vertical velocity can be obtained by using finite difference approximation of the horizontal derivatives when the input data are regularly spaced.
+In the objective analysis of field experimental data of a sounding array, in theory both the horizontal advective tendencies and the large-scale vertical velocity can be obtained by using finite difference approximation of the horizontal derivatives when the input data are regularly spaced.
 Since balloon sounding stations are never regularly distributed, interpolations and extrapolations are needed to preprocess the atmospheric temperature, water vapor and winds into a regular set of grids.
 This method is referred to as “regular grid method” in Zhang et al. (2001).
 In this method, the forcing data is calculated at each grid and area averages are performed to obtain forcing for the study domain.
 An alternate method is to write the advective tendencies in flux form.
 The horizontal flux divergence terms, when averaged over a domain, is calculated by line integrals at the lateral boundaries of the study domain.
 This approach is referred to as the “line-integral method”.

 A key element in the regular grid method is the fitting of atmospheric state variables to the desired grids.
-The fitting results depend on the choice of the functional form, which can be quite subjective.
+The fitting results depend on the choice of the assumed functional form, which can be quite subjective.
 Commonly used methods are linear fitting, the quadratic and spline fittings (Davis-Jones 1993; Thompson et al. 1979).
 The more convenient algorithms are the Barnes (1964) and the Cressman (1959) schemes (Lin and Johnson 1996).
 In these schemes, a background field (or initial guess) is used at the observational locations, the difference between the observation and the initial guess field is then interpolated to the regular set of grids to adjust the background fields at these grids.
 The calculation can be performed iteratively to reach the desired corrections.
 Both the interpolation method and the number of integrations can affect the final analysis.
-More sophisticated uses statistical interpolation scheme such as Ooyama (1987).
+More sophisticated method uses statistical interpolation scheme such as Ooyama (1987).